Written by Patrick Doolin on July 17, 2019

 Few things attract more event sponsors than consistently proving return on investment (ROI).
 Mobile lead retrieval far outshines the wait-and-see systems of yesterday.
 Now all activity loads and displays on a management dashboard in real time.

-Key metrics, such as total scans and average lead quality, are summarized for fast decision-making.
+A dashboard summarizes key metrics, such as total scans and average lead quality, for fast decision-making.
 This also creates transparency.
 Event organizers see the same data as their sponsors and exhibitors.

 Moreover, the dashboard empowers booth staff to self-manage.
-A team lead can monitor each scanner’s performance and make adjustments as needed.
+A team lead can check each scanner’s performance and make adjustments as needed.

 For lead retrieval to maximize its value for today’s events, it must empower sponsors and exhibitors to follow up with attendees as quickly as possible.
 Instant CRM exporting does that.